mattermost/mmctl/README.md

 go install github.com/mattermost/mmctl/v6@master
 ```

+or you can find built executable single binary at [GitHub Release page](https://github.com/mattermost/mmctl/releases)

 ### Install shell completions

 To install the shell completions for bash, add the following line to your `~/.bashrc` or `~/.profile` file: